phaserjs/phaser/README.md

 Significant API changes:

-* Loader.tileset has a new method signature.
-Please use the new format: load.tileset(key, url, tileWidth, tileHeight, tileMargin, tileSpacing, rows, columns, total).
+* Loader.tileset has been removed as it's no longer required, this was as part of the Tilemap system overhaul.
 * TilemapLayers are now created via the Tilemap object itself: map.createLayer(x, y, width, height, tileset, layer, group) and no longer via the GameObjectFactory.
 * Tilemap.createFromObjects can now turn a bunch of Tiled objects into Sprites in one single call, and copies across all properties as well.
 * Tween.onStartCallback and onCompleteCallback have been removed to avoid confusion.
 You should use the onStart, onLoop and onComplete events instead.